Sometimes you have to dance,

-Can everyone dance?
+Does everyone know how to dance?
 Can anyone learn to dance?

-What is the most important thing when dancing and when learning how to dance?
+What is the most important thing in dance and in learning to dance?

-You can also develop your sense of rhythm.
-Anyway, the most important is the joy of dance.
+You can also improve your sense of rhythm.
+The most important thing is the joy of dancing.

 Your favorite dance?

-“Inside myself is a place where I live all alone, and that´s where you renew your springs that never dry up. ”
+“Inside myself is a place where I live all alone and that’s where you renew your springs that never dry up. ” Pearl Buck